 American Heart Association CPR Explained

-When it comes to giving guidelines on how to perform a safe cardiopulmonary resuscitation (CPR) and provide emergency cardiovascular care (ECC), nobody does it better than the American Heart Association (AHA).
+When it comes to providing guidelines on how to perform a safe cardiopulmonary resuscitation (CPR) and provide emergency cardiovascular care (ECC), nobody does it better than the American Heart Association (AHA).
 So, let’s learn about American Heart Association CPR…

 With more than 400,000 deaths, per year, in the US estimated to result from cardiovascular arrests, health experts believe that if more people had the proper training in CPR, more lives could be saved.
 In an effort to change the narrative, the AHA focus on dedicating their services to equip the community with various skills in CPR and ECC.